Privacy Policy

 1. Contact

-If you have any questions or suggestions about this information, or if you wish to contact us about
+If you have any questions or suggestions about this information, or if you wish to contact us about asserting your rights, please send your request to

-Retraced GmbH
+retraced GmbH

 Kölner Straße 336a